The Vogues: 1958–1969

+According to Geyer, the group were unaware of the name change to The Vogues.
+As the group members were all still working full-time jobs, Geyer came home from work one day to his wife telling him that "You're the One" had just been on the radio and that "they're calling you The Vogues".
+It is believed that the name came from Willet's old supper club, The Vogue Terrace, that he had owned just outside of Pittsburgh in the 1950s.

+Later in 1965, Cenci produced another Vogues recording session, which resulted in a No. 4 Billboard hit, "Five O'Clock World".
 In 1966, Co & Ce Records released the singles "Magic Town", which reached no. 21 in April of that year, and the no. 29 "The Land of Milk and Honey".
 The singles "Summer Afternoon" and "Lovers of the World Unite" were released on Co & Ce in 1967.
 Co & Ce leased the Vogues to Reprise Records (distributed by Warner Bros.) where they found success with cover versions of "Turn Around, Look at Me" (No. 7), "My Special Angel" (No. 7), "Till" (No. 27), "No, Not Much" (No. 34), "Earth Angel (Will You Be Mine)" (No. 42), "Moments to Remember" (No. 47), and "Green Fields" (No. 92).
 Dick Glasser also produced several unreleased singles by The Vogues for Reprise, including Paul Levinson's "Unbelievable (Inconceivable) You".
 The original group appeared on popular TV shows in the 1960s, including The Tonight Show, The Ed Sullivan Show, Shindig, The Red Skelton Show, The Glen Campbell Goodtime Hour, American Bandstand, Hullabaloo, and The Mike Douglas Show.

+1970s–1983

 In 1971, the Vogues signed a recording contract with Bell Records and recorded three singles ("Love Song", "Take Time to Tell Her", and "American Family").
 In 1972, the group released one single on Mainstream Records ("Need You" b/w "Greatest Show on Earth").
 By 1973, Geyer had left the group.
 Now recording for 20th Century Records, the group released three singles ("My Prayer", "Wonderful Summer", and "Prisoner of Love"), which were commercially unsuccessful and represented the last singles released by The Vogues.

 Miller left the group in 1974 and was replaced by a succession of other vocalists.
 By the 1980s, the group had stopped touring and were concentrating on Western Pennsylvania venues.
 Burkette left the group in 1983, leaving Chuck Blasko as the only original member of The Vogues.
 Vocalist Gary Racan joined Chuck Blasko & The Vogues and performed with them for 16 years, departing to start his own band.
 In 2022 Racan filled in several shows with the Troy Elich led Vogues.
 During one show Racan was reunited with Bo Wagner, his former bandmate from Chuck Blasko's Vogues.